Ronakdesai121/ODICS_PostgreSQL_to_ADWC/README.md

 - Your data would be loaded in ADWC from PostgreSQL

-- Go to SQLDeveloper and check if link table is been updated in ADWC and data is in sync with PostgreSQL.
+- Go to SQLDeveloper and check if link table is been updated in ADWC and data is in sync with PostgreSQL